OpenMW/UIX-R/README.md

     Use in your own mods to your heart's content!

-Frederick "Dracus Dragani" Zazulka's work falls under the CC-BY-NC license:
+Frederick "Dracus Dragani"'s work falls under the CC-BY-NC license:

     The files contained within this archive are not to be used for commercial purposes.